 As a natural physician, my patients often seek advice on how to manage health concerns with natural remedies.

-I have recently had an increased number of patients suffering with postpartum hemorrhoids and it prompted me to dig deeper into the best way to help them.
+I have recently had an increased number of patients suffering with recurring hemorrhoids and it prompted me to dig deeper into the best way to help them.

-Let's take a look at the different types of hemorrhoids so that you can better determine how long your postpartum hemorrhoid will last.
+So, the answer is "it depends".
+Let's take a look at the different types of hemorrhoids so that you can better determine how long your hemorrhoid will last.

 There are (4) Types of Hemorrhoids: Internal, External, Prolapsed and Thrombosed and there are